-If you are receiving the lower body heating sessions, you will be compensated \$800 for completion of the duration of the study.

-If you are part of the reference group participating in the single aerobic test and experimental visit you will be compensated \$200.
+You will be compensated \$800 for completion of the duration of the study.
+If you are a control subject not participating in the 8-week intervention, you will be compensated \$200 for your participation in the single Experimental visit.
 If you or the investigator discontinue the study, you will be compensated \$15 for every hour spent in the laboratory/testing facility.